HTML Semantic Elements: Syntax, Usage, and Examples

 1. Improving SEO and Accessibility

 Search engines and screen readers rely on semantic elements to interpret page content.
-When you use <main>
+When you use <main>, search engines know where the primary content starts, helping with indexing and ranking.

 html